KuriusMTL/HackItForward/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via [issues](https://github.com/KuriusMTL/HackItForward/issues).
+When contributing to this repository, first discuss the change you wish to make via [issues](https://github.com/KuriusMTL/HackItForward/issues), if the change is large enough to warrant such discussion.

 Please follow our [Code of Conduct](./CODE_OF_CONDUCT.md) in all your interactions with the project.